Thesis / Dissertation Information

 - The signed Thesis Proposal Approval form must be on file in the ORGS.

-- A Thesis Grant-in-Aid Application form, including the detailed budget, signed by both the graduate resident and thesis committee chair must be submitted to the ORGS.
+- A Thesis Research Grant Application form, including the detailed budget, signed by both the graduate resident and thesis committee chair must be submitted to the ORGS.

 - The approved research proposal must be attached to the grant application form.